Cognitive Disorders Clinic - Information for Health Professionals

 • You must provide this referral on or prior to the appointment date.

-Please note that it is also inappropriate for our administration team to recommend a Consultant for your patient.
+Please note that it is inappropriate for our administration team to recommend a Consultant for your patient.
 We have listed the names and specialties of our Consultants above to help you decide on the most appropriate practitioner.

 Who will contact your patient to schedule an appointment?